antoine186/LLMTester/README.md

 * Wait until "Running on http://127.0.0.1:5000"

-* Install ollama using the .exe installer from the official site
+* Install ollama using the .exe installer from the official site: https://ollama.com/download.
-* In command line, run "ollama pull llama3"
+* In command line, run "ollama pull llama3".
-* "ollama run llama3"
+* "ollama run llama3".

 # Ping the backend using Postman
 * Install the Postman API client